-This code of conduct outlines the conduct expected of all Church workers (employed or volunteers).
+This is the outline for codes of conduct which will be presented from time to time to Church workers (employed or volunteers).
 It aims to help protect children and young people (and adults at risk of harm), from abuse and inappropriate behaviour from those in positions of trust, and to reduce the risk of unfounded allegations of abuse being made.